vitruv-tools/Maven-Build-Parent/readme.md

 </repositories>
 ```

+An example project showcasing the usage and capabilities of the Maven build parent is the [EMF-Template](https://github.com/vitruv-tools/EMF-Template) project in the [vitruv-tools](https://vitruv.tools/) GitHub organization.

 ## Requirements

 To generate Java code from Xtend code, you should use a JDK with the same version as the source/target compiler version in your Maven build, as otherwise the xtend-maven-plugin could generate code that uses parts of the Java API that are not available in the used JDK.